Avler/Online-Quiz/README.md

 # Quiz Online

-Hi this is Quiz project using React and JS
+Hi this is Quiz project using React and JS try your self ;)